Clean and Affordable Jewish comedians and other clean comedians for Temples/Synagogues/JCC’s and other Jewish organizations and federations

 Here are some clean comedians who are wonderful for synagogue shows:

 Stand-up comedian Shaun Eli has rightfully been called one of America’s smartest comics.
 Whether it’s a story about dining with a vegetarian or successfully fighting a parking ticket, master storyteller Shaun Eli shows you that there’s hilarity in the ordinary if you approach life with a comedic warp.
 Job interviews?
 Serving on a NYC criminal jury?
 How about the Ten Commandments?
 For just about anything he’s experienced Shaun has a hilarious story at the ready.
+He’s been a professional comedian since 2003 and was a free-lance comedy writer for a decade before that.

 Read an article Shaun wrote, What’s More Jewish Than Comedy?sm in Reform Judaism Magazine.
 He’s also quoted here: https://reformjudaism.org/25-jewish-things-try-home